Alan-Choi/pymorse/README.md

 # pymorse

-A basic Python string to morse code converter.
+A basic Python string to Morse Code converter.
+This project was created with the help of https://www.morsecodeclassnet.com/ which has detailed information for Morse Code.